Candidates should be able to install and configure X11.

 Terms and Utilities:

-The X Window System is a network transparent window system which runs on a wide range of computing and graphics machines; including practically ALL linux systems with graphical interfaces.
-It is also called X11 because of its version, X window system, X server, ...
+The X Window System is a network transparent window system which runs on a wide range of computing and graphics machines; including in most GNU/Linux distributions when they need a graphical interfaces.
+Its history a bit long and started with XFree86 then the X.org started its own X Server which is called X11 nowadays.

 Section "Files" FontPath "/usr/share/X11/fonts/misc" FontPath "/usr/share/X11/fonts/100dpi/:unscaled" FontPath "/usr/share/X11/fonts/75dpi/:unscaled" FontPath "/usr/share/X11/fonts/Type1" FontPath "/usr/share/X11/fonts/100dpi" FontPath "/usr/share/X11/fonts/75dpi" FontPath "/var/lib/defoma/x-ttcidfont-conf.d/dirs/TrueType" EndSection